E2010/android-parse-module-titanium-3-5/README.md

 This module is based on the module created by <a href="https://github.com/ndizazzo/android-parse-titanium-module">Nick</a>
 with changed below

 1. Using new Titanium SDK module structure.
-(Titanium SDK3.5.1) - refer to the steps below for upgrade to different SDK.
+(Titanium SDK5.1.2.GA).
-2. Using new Parse Module 1.9.2
+2. Using new Parse Module 1.13.0
 3. Add 2 new functions

 <b>public void registerForSinglePushChannel()</b>